This homemade, no spread sugar cookies recipe is the only recipe I used when making cut out, decorated cookies.

 - Remove cookies from the oven and cool them on a wire rack.
 Keep cookies in an airtight container until ready to be decorated.
 The cookies can also be served plain.

-- Lemon No Spread Sugar Cookies – omit vanilla essence and added in 1 tbsp of freshly grated lemon rind.
+- Lemon No Spread Sugar Cookies - omit vanilla essence and added in 1 tablespoon of freshly grated lemon rind.

-- Orange No Spread Sugar Cookies – omit vanilla essence and add in 1 tbsp of fresh grated orange rind.
+- Orange No Spread Sugar Cookies - omit vanilla essence and add in 1 tablespoon of fresh grated orange rind.

 - Chocolate No Spread Cookies - reduce the flour by 50 grams and add 50 grams of cocoa powder.
 Sift the cocoa powder with flour before adding into the creamed cookie batter.

-- Coffee No Spread Cookies – mix 1 tsp of instant coffee powder with a few drops of hot water until dissolved.
+- Coffee No Spread Cookies - mix 1 teaspoon of instant coffee powder with a few drops of hot water until dissolved.
 Add into the batter before adding in the flour.

 And that's pretty much my no spread sugar cookies recipe.